-Complainant: A person who files a Complaint; for the purposes of this policy, an Employee of the College.
-In instances where the College becomes aware of allegations of Bullying and Harassment that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law, the College may initiate an investigation.
+Complainant: A person who files a Complaint.
+In instances where the College becomes aware of allegations of Discrimination that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law, the College may initiate an investigation.